tziegler-tud/unisan-public/README.md

 ### Dependencies

 Our project uses [LESS](http://lesscss.org/) to generate css files.
-This project comes with it's own little "js framework", which essentially emerged during project development.
+This project comes with it's own little js framework, which essentially emerged during project development.
+(Now discontinued here, but used in another project)

 ### Usage